 How Reviewing A Past Life Helped Me Mourn A Child I Didn’t Have

 I wasn’t even married at that point, let alone a mother.
 But regressing back into time, I saw a woman badly starved and beaten by her drunk husband.
 She held a baby, her baby.
 Their baby; force-fed alcohol by that man.
 As her child passed away, she grieved intensely.
 And so did I. I could deeply feel her pain, and anger.

 Now to put things into perspective, I’m not easily emotionally swayed.
 It takes a lot to make me cry, but this vision felt so personal, so real, it really felt like my loss.

 And the kind of anger I felt in that moment was nothing I’ve seen before.
 My healer worked diligently to help release the emotions that were uncovered in that lifetime.

-I was stunned when I recognised that baby in the past was a friend from college in my present.
+I was stunned when I recognized that baby in the past was a friend from college in my present.
 The next day, out of curiosity and upon my healer’s recommendation, I asked that friend if he had “stomach issues”.
-He mentioned that he did, but they got over in college.
+He mentioned that he did, but he healed from them in college.
 Which was when WE had met.

 “Mother healed baby”, said my healer as I conveyed my findings.